 If someone else fixes an issue you were planning to fix, don’t worry about it!
 Consider reviewing their work to build your expertise in the subsystem you’re working on.

 Always keep the following order of priorities in mind:

-Your top priority should be fixing any regressions you introduced with recently merged work, and fixing any important bugs or regressions that you pick up or are assigned.
+Your top priorities should be fixing any regressions you introduced with recently merged work, and fixing any important bugs or regressions that you pick up or are assigned.

 Review others’ pull requests promptly.
 As you’ll experience yourself, getting quick feedback on your PR helps immensely.
 As such, if you are asked to review a PR, aim to provide an initial reply within one workday.

 If any of your PRs are actively undergoing review or are marked as “integration review” ready, be sure to rebase them whenever merge conflicts arise.

 Next, prioritize responding to code review feedback over starting new work.
 This helps you and your reviewers maintain context, which makes it easier to make progress towards getting your work integrated.